 Who is eligible to use this service?

-All currently-enrolled students, faculty and staff with a valid SMC network account are eligible to use the network ports and the wireless network at SMC.
+All currently-enrolled students, faculty and staff with a valid SMC network account are eligible to use wireless at SMC.

 What network services are available?